betsol/angular-form-validation/readme.md

 - Automatically adds error messages to invalid input fields
 - Supports translations (i18n) and provides some [built-in languages][built-in-languages]
-- Designed with flexibility in mind, almost every aspect of this module can be configured and overridden (see the API section of this document)
+- Designed with flexibility in mind, almost every aspect of this module can be configured and overridden (see [the API section][docs-api] of this document)
 - You can easily select DOM elements to decorate by providing custom traversing functions
 - You can change the way forms are decorated by overriding some aspects of existing decorators or by providing your own implementation of them
+- You can change the way error list is rendered by modifying default error list renderer or by providing your own implementation

 ## Installation